-4.11 Noise and vibration effects are most likely to disturb bird species and thus are a key consideration with respect to European sites where birds are the qualifying features.
+4.6 Noise and vibration effects are most likely to disturb bird species and thus are a key consideration with respect to European sites where birds are the qualifying features.
 Artificial lighting at night has the potential to affect species where it occurs in close proximity to important habitat areas, such as key roosting sites of SPA birds.

-- 4.12 It has been assumed that the effects of noise, vibration and light are most likely to be significant within a distance of 500 metres.
-There is also evidence of 300 metres being used as a distance up to which certain bird species can be disturbed by the effects of noise [See reference 25]; however, it has been assumed (on a precautionary basis) that the effects of noise, vibration and light pollution are capable of causing an adverse effect if development takes place within 500 metres of a European site with qualifying features sensitive to these types of disturbance. - 4.13 All European sites were located over 500m from the neighbourhood plan area and therefore were not considered susceptible to impacts from development in the plan area.
-These European sites were screened out of the assessment.
+4.7 It has been assumed that the effects of noise, vibration and light are most likely to be significant within a distance of 500 metres.
+There is also evidence of 300 metres being used as a distance up to which certain bird species can be disturbed by the effects of noise [See reference 29]; however, it has been assumed (on a precautionary basis) that the effects of noise, vibration and light pollution are capable of causing an adverse effect if development takes place within 500 metres of a European site with qualifying features sensitive to these types of disturbance.

+4.8 All European sites are located over 500m from the Neighbourhood Plan area and therefore are not considered susceptible to impacts relating to non-physical disturbance from development in the plan area.